rhettg/BlueOx/README.md

     MIDDLEWARE_CLASSES.append('blueox.contrib.django.middleware.Middleware')

-Default settings should work fine, but BlueOx can be customzized by setting something like the following:
+Default settings should work fine, but BlueOx can be customized by setting something like the following:

     BLUEOX_HOST=127.0.0.1